Commercial farming is all about growing crops and/or rearing animals for raw materials, food, or export, particularly for profitable reasons.

 Commercial farming encompasses diverse approaches to agricultural practices, each tailored to specific conditions and market demands.
 Here, we explore various types of commercial farming and their distinctive characteristics.

 As the name suggests, it is the commercial farming of milk and milk products.
 The farms are, therefore, solely used to rear cattle, which produce the milk used to make other dairy products.

 In Italy, for example, donkeys are reared to produce an alternative source of milk for infants.
 Other animals farmed for dairy include goats, camels, and sheep.

 According to Statista, the leading producer of cow milk in the world is the European Union, producing 155.3 million metric tons of milk in 2019.
 The US is second, producing 99.16 million metric tons.

 2. Grain Farming

-Grain farming is highly mechanized and requires sufficient amounts of land, machinery, equipment and farmers.
-The farming is outdoor and is seasonal, meaning farmers are exceptionally busy during the planting and harvesting seasons.
+Grain farming is highly mechanized and requires sufficient land, machinery, equipment, and farmers.
+Farming is outdoor and seasonal, meaning farmers are exceptionally busy during the planting and harvesting seasons.

 3. Plantation Farming

 It is a highly sensitive type of farming, as it used to be practiced during colonial and slavery periods.